EadinWang/performing-robots/README.md

 # performing-robots
-This is for performing robots at nyuad.
+This repo is for performing robots at nyuad.

-I'm now trying to test creating a new paragraph

-and making sth **bold** or  *italics*

 ![safari desert](DSC04547.JPG)